tokenika/tokenika.github.io/WarsawBlock.md

     While other systems definitely require a second layer of processing to be able to scale, EOS offers enormous processing power in its primary layer.
 This is the result of the following features:

-    - EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed number of block producers.
-Time intervals between blocks are exactly 3 seconds and to become a block producer you just need to have a server hardware efficient enough to keep up with the demand.
-If you don't, you start missing blocks and you're voted out.
+    - Time intervals between blocks are exactly 3 seconds and to be a block producer you just need to have a server hardware efficient enough to keep up with the demand.

-      By the way, quite recently EOS has announced that will be aiming at 500 ms blocks, instead of the current 3 seconds.

 But this does not mean you need a datacenter to be able to trust no-one and run a full node.
 EOS enables partial evaluation of blockchain state.
 This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.

     - EOS blockchain maintains *consensus over events (or messages)* instead the common approach of *consensus over state*.
+This means that in EOS the current state is derived from the sequence of events which have happened in the past.
+At first sight this looks like an unnecessary complication, but actually this approach has enormous positive consequences in terms of optimization.

       As a result, it takes longer to restart a network node but on the other hand transaction processing is much quicker.
 This is a very beneficial trade-off, as node restarting is a rare event, while efficient transaction processing is what's needed most of the time.

     - Currently all blockchains rely upon sequential processing of transactions; this fundamentally limits the throughput of a blockchain to the computational capacity of a single CPU core.
 EOS architecture has been designed as multi-threaded on the very fundamental level.
 Not everything can be executed in this way (e.g. managing an order book of a decentralized exchange), but those things which can (e.g. validating a smart-contract's preconditions) are subject of parallel processing.
 EOS is extremely fast in sequential processing and gets an extra boost when the parallel processing mode kicks in.